Enet4/dicom-rs/README.md

 allowing users to read and write DICOM objects over files and other sources, while remaining intrinsically fast and safe to use.

-This project is a work in progress.
-Nevertheless, the first usable version may hopefully arrive in the next few months.
-Any feedback during the development of these solutions is welcome.

 ## Components

 - [`core`](core) represents all of the base traits, data structures and functions related to DICOM content.
-- [`parser`](parser) contains DICOM data encoding and decoding constructs, as well as a parser of DICOM data sets.
+- [`encoding`](encoding) contains DICOM data encoding and decoding primitives.
+- [`parser`](parser) provides a middle-level abstraction with a parser of DICOM data sets.
 - [`object`](object) provides a high-level abstraction of DICOM objects and functions for reading and writing DICOM files.
 - [`dictionary-std`](dictionary-std) contains a Rust definition of the standard data dictionary.
 - [`dictionary-builder`](dictionary-builder) is a Rust application that generates code and other data structures for a DICOM standard dictionary using entries from the official website.
+- [`dcmdump`](dcmdump) is a command-line application for inspecting DICOM files.

 ## Using as a library

-[`dicom-object`](object) is currently the most usable crate for reading DICOM objects.
+[`dicom-object`](object) is currently the most usable crate for reading DICOM objects from a file or a similar source.
+As an alternative, the parent crate [`dicom`](parent) can be added instead, which aggregates the key components of the full library, including `dicom-object`.

 An example of use follows.
-For more, please visit the respective documentation.
+For more, please visit the respective [documentation](https://docs.rs/dicom-object).

 ```rust
 use dicom_object::open_file;